---

 ## Weapons of Math Destruction

-Cathy O'Neil calls the worst cases **Weapons of Math Destruction** (WMDs).^[O'Neil, *Weapons of Math Destruction*, Crown, 2016.
-O'Neil's own three properties are opacity, scale, and damage; we focus here on a related triad — inspired by her framework — that highlights feedback dynamics.]
-Three properties, together, turn an ordinary predictive model into a WMD:
+Cathy O'Neil calls the worst cases **Weapons of Math Destruction** (WMDs).^[O'Neil's original triad is opacity, scale, and damage; the triad below — inspired by her framework — emphasizes feedback dynamics.]
+Three properties together turn an ordinary model into a WMD:

 1. The outcome is **not easily measurable** (you can't compute a clean test error)